camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 in-place or moves its contents to a new, larger allocation, freeing the original block in the process.

-`realloc` can be an important performance optimization for high-performance, low-level code that dynamically resizes arrays.
-By taking advantage of the allocation library's knowledge of available space after the the originally allocated block, expensive copy operations and fragmentation can be avoided.
+Reallocation serves as an important performance optimization for high-performance, low-level code that dynamically resizes arrays.
+By taking advantage of the allocation library's knowledge of available space after the originally allocated block, expensive copy operations and fragmentation can be avoided.

-// TODO: fill in.
-See mimalloc.
-Also https://github.com/rhempel/umm_malloc
+However, because these reallocation functions potentially `memcpy`-relocate objects, they may only portably be used with _trivially copyable_ types and `std::trivially_relocate` will not help.

 == Serialization use case

-// TODO: fill in
+In-memory databases@InMemoryDatabase and tiered caching systems frequently relocate data structures from memory to disk and back again.
+Unfortunately, this operation is only possible for _trivially copyable_ types due to the lack of sufficient library primitives for _trivially relocatable_ types.

 == Specialized `memcpy` use case

-// TODO: fill in
+A tuned memory copy operation can produce a 10% speedup over `std::memcpy`@FastMemCpy and hetrogenious memory systems require an alternative#footnote[CUDA's `cudaMemcpy` is a notable example@CudaMemCpy].
+`std::trivially_relocate`'s coupling of the physical moving of an object with restarting its lifetime makes it is impossible to portably take advantage of these mechanisms with trivially reloctable types.

 == Rust-interop use case